udecode/plate/.changeset/empty-pianos-relax.md

 "@udecode/plate-ui-table": minor
 ---

-Table margin left resizing.
+- Table margin left resizing.
 Fixes #2301
+- Remove depedency on `re-resizable` in favor of new `@udecode/resizable` package.